BioMedIA/poster-templates/README.txt

+## About this template

+Customisable conference poster template with BioMedIA logo and Imperial colour style.

+Adapted from Kevin Keraudren's template from the internal BioMedIA pages and from baposter/examples/ECCS2011/poster.tex

 The template by Kevin Keraudren has been slightly modified to feature the biomedia logo and have a colour style consistent with the Imperial College branding.

 Also the background of the boxes is now white which makes it easier to include non-rasterised figures that by default have a white background.

 Kevin's original code has some cool tikz figure make in.
 Have a look on the internal BioMedIA pages.

 Christian Baumgartner (c.f.baumgartner@gmail.com)
+11. October 2016

-Original README by Kevin:
+## Original README by Kevin:

 The present poster has been written using the "baposter" Latex class available at: http://www.brian-amberg.de/uni/poster/